Access to Industry - Access Data (Access To Industry)

-Access Data supports Edinburgh parents in gaining or improving knowledge and skills related to the world of data, preparing them for the demands of the contemporary job market.
-Tailored to the individual needs of parents, the project is made both for those with no previous interest in data, as well as those who already possess some knowledge and skills.
-Access Data aims to help parents overcome any challenges they might be facing to move into employment or progress in their current job.
+Access Data supports participants in gaining or improving knowledge and skills related to the worlds of IT & data, preparing them for the demands of the contemporary job market.
+The project is made both for those with no previous interest in data, as well as those who already possess some knowledge and skills.
+Access Data aims to help clients to overcome any challenges they might be facing to move into employment or progress in their current job.

 The programme offers one-to-one casework support so that participants can establish a positive, consistent relationship with one worker.
 Participants work through personal development action plans with their caseworkers.
 Progress is regularly reviewed to ensure that they are getting the maximum benefit.
 All support and training are delivered in a safe and supportive environment.

 - Gain or improve digital & data skills

 - Acquire other skills essential to gain desired employment